 A quick word about unlimited vs unlimited bandwidth.
 Essentially, it’s the same thing.
 No web host can truly offer unlimited storage since every server has a storage capacity.

 However, instead of only allocating you a fixed amount of the disk’s storage space, with unmetered hosting, you can use as much as you need.
-Fair usage rules apply, but most websites won’t come close to reaching those limits.

 Regarding dedicated and VPS hosting, Hostgator offers more storage and RAM for lower prices.